bond-lab/JPC1/README.md

  * visualize
  * compare to corpus
  * look at sentiment
+ * Look for errors
+   * find exceptions to patterns
+   * evaluate and fix
+   * mainly direction, but can be type

 ### Lexical Conceptual Mapping
  * map metaphor pairs to hypernyms